Power Consumption and Temperatures

 |DRAM Voltage:||1.35 V|

-With the test bench update, I have also overhauled my temperature measurement and methodology.
-For measurement, I now use a Reed SD-947 4 channel Data Logging Thermometer paired with four Omega Engineering SA1 Self Adhesive Thermocouple probes.
-One probe directly touches the chipset and two are placed on select power stages.
+For temperature measurement, I use a Reed SD-947 4 channel Data Logging Thermometer paired with four Omega Engineering SA1 Self Adhesive Thermocouple probes.
+One probe directly touches the chipset, and two are placed on select power stages.
 The last probe actively logs the ambient temperature.

-For the ASUS Prime X570-Pro, one is in the center of the left bank Vcore and another on the top Vcore next to the SOC power stages.
+For the Gigabyte B550 AORUS Pro, one probe is centered along each bank of power stages.
 A probe is left out to log the ambient temperature.
-All temperatures are presented as Delta-T normalized to 20 °C, which is the measured temperature minus the ambient temperature plus 20 °C. The final result accounts for variation in ambient temperature (including changes over the course of a test) while presenting the data as if the ambient were a steady 20 °C for easy presentation.
+All temperatures are presented as Delta-T normalized to 20 °C, which is the measured temperature minus the ambient temperature plus 20 °C. The end result accounts for variation in ambient temperature, including changes over the course of a test, while presenting the data as if the ambient were a steady 20 °C for easy presentation.
 Additionally, there is no longer any direct airflow over the VRM with this new setup, placing extra strain on the VRM cooling.